ppy/osu-wiki/wiki/Tournaments/MP/2019_7K/en.md

 ![MP7K 2019 logo](img/logo.png)

 The **Mistrzostwa Polski w 7K 2019** (***MP7K 2019***, *7K Polish Championship 2019*) was a one-on-one, osu!mania 7-key tournament made for osu! players based in Poland or of Polish Heritage.
-It is the first installment of the tournament.
+It is the first instalment of the tournament.

 ## Tournament schedule